How to groom a Pomeranian?

 Pic Credit - dog struggles

 Brush the dog’s chest, back, leg, head, and neck hair upward.
-Brush the hair on his stomach downward and brush the hair on his sides outward.
+Brush the hair on his stomach downward and the hair on his sides outward.
 Be sure to use a knowledgeable dryer to take care of the fluffiness of the coat.

 How to Bathe a Pomeranian?